 OFFENSE: Fighting, hitting, kicking, pushing, or any other physical act used with the intention to inflict pain or cause bodily injury, whether initiated or escalating/continuing the altercation.
 Student on any school grounds or at any school events while on out-of-school suspension.
 Riding a school bus while either suspended from school or suspended from the bus.
-Sexual harrassment, lewd proposals, taking, sending or showing nude photos, indecent exposure, recording sexual acts, or any other acts that are sexual in nature on school grounds or on a school bus.
 Accessing pornography on a school device at any time.
 Major theft or vandalism (with restitution).
 Major theft is anything over \$50.00 in value.